 Have the kiddo choose which color Model Magic to use.
 Break off a small piece and roll it into a ball.
 Have child help press it into a thick circle.

 Hot glue a piece of magnetic tape to the back.
 Label it with child’s name and year.
-Once everything’s dry, add it to a child-made gift bag, and it’s ready to go!
+Once everything’s dry, put the fingerprint heart magnets in child-made gift bags and they’re ready to go!

 Related: The Best Gifts for Preschoolers